 No one individual hazing technique will work in all situations.
 Unfortunately, hazing and monitoring activities are the only mitigation measures possible during an oil spill, as capture and rehabilitation of killer whales is improbable.

 The Northwest Wildlife Response Plan within the Northwest Area Contingency Plan (NWACP) includes response guidelines to protect killer whales (see NWACP Chapter 9970).
-Supporting information to the 2009 NWACP, including contact information and more information on alternative marine mammal hazing techniques, can be found in the document, Supporting Information for the Killer Whale section of the Northwest Wildlife Response Plan, Chapter 9970 of the NWACP [PDF, 100.6 KB].
+Supporting information to the 2016 NWACP, including contact information and more information on alternative marine mammal hazing techniques, can be found in the document, Supporting Information for the Killer Whale section of the Northwest Wildlife Response Plan, Chapter 9970 of the NWACP [PDF, 100 KB].
+In addition, NOAA Fisheries has drafted an Implementation Plan [PDF, 346 KB] for hazing of Southern Resident killer whales, which provides guidance for whale monitoring and hazing activities as part of the NWACP.

 More Information about Protecting Killer Whales